 Grave: J. 20.
 Died: 2nd March 1915 Age: 26

 Personal: Edward was born in Woolhampton, Berkshire, in the September quarter 1888.
 He was the son of Edward (General Labourer) and Georgina Ellen (née Woodley) Stagg.
-He had 2 older brothers and an older sister, James Harry, Alfred and Martha, and a younger brother, Joseph.
+He had 2 older brothers and an 2 older sister, James Harry [see Footnote below], Alfred, Gertrude Mary and Martha, and a younger brother, Joseph.
 (Source: 1891 Census).
 At the time of that Census the family were living at 5 The Crescent, Woolhampton.

-By the time of the next Census (1901 RG 13/1123) four more children had been born to the family, Ketty, Edith, Dollie and Benjamin.
+By the time of the next Census (1901 RG 13/1123) 6 more children had been born to the family, John, Ketty, Edith, Dollie, Renie and Benjamin.
 The 1911 Census (RG 14/6837) shows the family at the same address, with Edward occupation being “Army Reservist Unemployed“.

 Edward’s Army records appear to have been destroyed by Second World War bombing.
 However, his Service Number would suggest he enlisted into the Cheshires towards the end of 1912, but this would not account for him being a Reservist in 1914.

 As a Reservist he was recalled to the 1st Battalion at the outbreak of War and his Medal Card shows he entered France 16th August.